New Orleans VooDoo

 The New Orleans VooDoo were a professional arena football team based in New Orleans, Louisiana.
-The VooDoo were a member of the East Division of the American Conference of the Arena Football League (AFL).
-They played their home games in Smoothie King Center.
-The VooDoo were unrelated to an earlier AFL team, the New Orleans Night, who had competed in the 1991 and 1992 AFL seasons in the Louisiana Superdome.
+They were members of the Arena Football League (AFL) from 2004 to 2015.

+The VooDoo were the second AFL team to play in New Orleans, the New Orleans Night, who had competed in the 1991 and 1992 AFL seasons in the Louisiana Superdome, one of the few stadiums capable of a full-size football surface to host arena football.
+In contrast to the Night, the VooDoo played their home games in both of their incarnations at the Smoothie King Center.

 The original New Orleans VooDoo played in the AFL from 2004 to 2008, at which point the league suspended operations.
 During that time they were owned in part by Tom Benson, who also owned the National Football League's New Orleans Saints.
 At the completion of the 2008 season, VooDoo owner Tom Benson announced the disbanding of the VooDoo.
 This led to the termination of operations for the AFL and ultimate filing by the League of Chapter 11 Bankruptcy.
 The minor league affiliate of the AFL, af2, continued play through the 2009 season.